The best TV shows to watch on NOW TV - TheNewsTrace

 Kidding

-Jim Carrey stars on this poignant comedy-drama a couple of kids’s entertainer who struggles to cope as his personal life takes a downward spiral.
-Kidding is the enduring actor’s return to tv after a long time away and his efficiency bagged him a Golden Globe nomination.
+Jim Carrey stars on this poignant comedy-drama a few youngsters’s entertainer who struggles to cope as his non-public life takes a downward spiral.
+Kidding is the long-lasting actor’s return to tv after many years away and his efficiency bagged him a Golden Globe nomination.
 The sequence additionally has a stellar supporting solid together with Frank Langella (The Individuals), Judy Greer (Halloween) and Catherine Keener (Get Out).
 Watch Kidding on NOW TV

 Curb Your Enthusiasm